Kristina01111000/Drws_site/README.md

 go over the quick minute videos, try to get 15 done by thursday, there are 24 on youtube, don't know how many on patreon, if I can't then ask for feed back on  the columns, say that I didn't want to redo it videos done: 9

-9/28
-send him the app.js file for basit

-Need a video talking about the patreon for the site and the newsletter Make a new page talking about the 30 day challenge, put it on the header

 figure out why siteground security was causing issues with login or find a new security plugin for both sites